Payhayal/Bookworm-crud-app-with-react/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a crud app (create-read-update-delete) created with HTML, CSS and REACT.
+#This is a crud app (create-read-update-delete) created with HTML, CSS and REACT.

 ##You can write your books you want to read and mark them as read.You can edit and delete them whenever you want.